crabcanon/crabcanon.github.com/_posts/2013-07-27-a-gis-web-application.md

 * Collecting, manipulating and managing the spatial data
 * Building Models for the GIS analysis
-* Executing the GIS analysis based on data and models
+* Executing the analysis based on data and models
-* Visualizing computational results of the GIS analysis
+* Visualizing computational results of the analysis
 * Sharing results with users

 In this project, tasks mentioned above can be separately assigned to a set of GIS-related softwares listed below: